ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 This blog post is the second of a two-part series about IPFS gateways:

-[The first part](https://blog.ipfs.io/2022-06-09-practical-explainer-ipfs-gateways-1/) was mostly theoretical and covered:

-- The principles behind IPFS.
-- The challenges with the client-server model.
-- How IPFS approaches these challenges with peer-to-peer networking and content addressing.
-- The relationship between IPFS and HTTP(S).
-- An introduction to IPFS HTTP gateways.
-- IPFS gateway resolution styles.
+In [the first part](https://blog.ipfs.io/2022-06-09-practical-explainer-ipfs-gateways-1/), which was mostly theoretical, you learned about the challenges with the client-server model and how IPFS approaches these challenges with _peer-to-peer networking_ and _content addressing_.
+You then learned about the relationship between IPFS and HTTP(S) and IPFS gateways.
+Finally, you fetched an image from an IPFS gateway and learned about IPFS gateway resolution styles.

 In this second part, you will learn practical tips and tricks for using IPFS gateways in real-world applications: